-This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by the NH Bureau of EMS.
+This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by FSTEMS.

 - OpK9s do not sweat.
 Their predominant cooling mechanism is by panting. - The progression of heat injury in the Police K9 can be quite rapid and requires immediate intervention. - Hyperthermia can be caused by environmental or exertional factors or a combination of the two. - Avoid muzzles unless required for safety reasons; an open basket muzzle is the preferred muzzle in this case to allow for panting.